-Students whose fees are sponsored by employers, agents, local authorities or other organisations must provide written evidence of this at enrolment.
-A letter must contain contact details of who will pay the fees, and the address to which the invoice should be sent.
+Students whose fees are sponsored by employers, Student Loans Company, agents, local authorities or other organisations must provide written evidence of this at enrolment.
+The written evidence (e.g. letter or email) must contain contact details of who will pay the fees, and the address to which the invoice will be sent.
 In the absence of this evidence, the enrolling student will be liable for fees.
-When an employer or other agency agrees to pay these fees, they become liable for them in full.

 Non-payment of fees

 Once your enrolment has been processed you are liable for any fees and payment will be expected.
 In the event that the college cancels your course, any monies paid will be refunded.
 The following sanctions may be applied to students who do not pay their fees:

 - Restricted access to college facilities e.g. college IT network or Learning Resource Centres

 - Future enrolment on Wirral Met College courses refused